 I think everyone responds well to a good visualisation, so that's where we're going to start.

-I've created what I call The Hypothesis Wheel.
-To be honest, I don't expect the name to catch on, but I do expect it to be really useful and help you make some solid statistics decisions!
+To help you make better hypothesis testing decisions I've created what I call The Hypothesis Wheel.
+To be honest, I don't expect the name to catch on, but I do expect it to be really useful and help you make some solid hypothesis testing decisions!

 So without further ado, here it is - The Hypothesis Wheel - making its debut in the world: